Skip to main content

 2X revenue

-Communities with strong visitor economies make twice the municipal revenues per capita
+Communities with strong visitor economies make twice the municipal revenues per capita.

 Lower taxes

-Residents pay lower residential property taxes in areas with strong visitor economies
+Residents pay lower residential property taxes in areas with strong visitor economies.

 More jobs